Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing

-\textit{Collage Function Enables Creative Recombination.} The Collage function emerged as a central strategy for creative recombination, receiving positive usability ratings (M=5.33, SD=1.5) (Figure \ref{fig:placeholder}).
-All participants used collage to merge extracted objects or scenes from different images, building connections across disparate elements.
+Participants used Collage to merge extracted objects or scenes from different images, building connections across disparate elements.
 For instance, when P6 generated a scene of Maya entering a castle, he envisioned a larger structure with taller stairs.
-He sketched a bigger castle and mountain while expressing his intention through text, resulting in a generated card that matched his vision and was directly incorporated into his story (Figure \ref{fig: Collage}).
-P11 articulated the creative freedom this technique provided: \textit{``This technique doesn't limit me; I can create abstract or non-abstract sketches, and I can incorporate whatever I want.''} This multimodal recomposition enabled participants to quickly express envisioned scenes (P2) and provided ``more freedom to envision and create the story'' (P10).
-These practices highlight that collage is not merely a usability feature but a catalyst for multimodal recomposition, enabling participants to externalize, reconfigure, and expand their mental imagery into coherent narrative possibilities that text or images alone could not achieve.
+He sketched a bigger castle and mountain while expressing his intention through text, resulting in a generated card that matched his vision and was directly incorporated into his story.
+P11 articulated the creative freedom Collage technique provided: \textit{``This technique doesn't limit me; I can create abstract or non-abstract sketches, and I can incorporate whatever I want.''} (Figure~\ref{fig: Collage}).
+Collage thus serves not merely as a usability feature but as a catalyst for externalizing, reconfiguring, and expanding mental imagery into narrative possibilities unachievable through text or images alone.

-Furthermore, multimodal input also increased participants’ immersion with \system{} compared to the baseline ($M_{\text{Vistoria}} = 4.92$ vs.\ $M_{\text{Baseline}} = 2.75$, \textit{p} = .0006) {(Table \ref{table:Statistics}).
-This heightened immersion stemmed from the playful, enjoyable nature of multimodal creation and the emotional reinforcement of freely expressing intentions across modalities.
-As P1 reflected: \textit{``Using the tool feels more like... doing something on a whiteboard or a big piece of paper, where you can do almost anything—it's very free and interesting.''} Together, multimodal inputs and outputs fostered a more engaging and emotionally resonant creative experience.